Extending the Dynamical Systems Toolkit: Coupled Fields in Multiscalar Dark Energy: Dynamical systems analysis

 \subsubsection{The non-geodesic points, ${\mathcal{NG}}_{U\pm}$ \,\,}

 As we have discussed above, the only non-geodesic points that arise in the case of exponential potentials are the ${\mathcal {NG}}_{U\pm}$ points, which turn out to be attractors on the subspace $(x_1,y_2,y_f)=(0,0,0)$ for $\gamma>-2\beta$.
-However, they are only saddles in the full phase space.
+However, we emphasise that these non-geodesic fixed points are only saddles in the full phase space (see Table \ref{tab:FPs_Exp_stab}).
 Therefore, if we fix the initial conditions to the subspace $(x_1,y_2,y_f)=(0,0,0)$, the system will stay on it for the full evolution and reach ${\mathcal {NG}}_{U\pm}$ in the asymptotic future.
 We show this explicitly in a concrete example below.

 Note that when the non-geodesic points ${\mathcal{NG}}_{U\pm}$ exists, the scaling point \Sg\, also exists and it is a saddle.
 Moreover, also the fluid point $\cal F$, relevant for matter domination, exists and it is also a saddle (see Tables \ref{tab:FPs_Exp} and \ref{tab:FPs_Exp_stab}).
 Therefore, when ${\mathcal{NG}}_{U\pm}$ exist, there can be two matter dominated epochs (recall we are not including radiation): one determined by the fluid point ${\mathcal F}$ and one by the matter scaling point \Sg.
 Depending on the initial conditions, after kination, matter domination can either take place at the fluid point, moving to the scaling point to finally evolve towards the non-geodesic (sub-)attractors: (${\cal K}_\pm \to {\cal F}\to {\cal S}_\gamma \to {\mathcal {NG}}_{U\pm}$ ); or pass far from the fluid point, taking place mostly at the scaling point moving towards the non-geodesic (sub-)attractors (${\cal K}_\pm \to {\cal S}_\gamma \to {\mathcal {NG}}_{U\pm}$).